dagbjorn/microcoffeeoncloud/README.md

     https://EXTERNAL-IP/coffee.html

-Run `kubectl get services gateway-lb` to get the EXTERNAL-IP (hostname) of the gateway load balancer service.
+Run `kubectl get services gateway-lb` to get the *EXTERNAL-IP* (hostname) of the gateway load balancer service.
 Example value for region eu-west-1: `aa6937282f5b811e9ae9e02466ed2eca-133344008.eu-west-1.elb.amazonaws.com`

 Alternatively, use the static node port:

     https://EXTERNAL-IP:30443/coffee.html

-However, this time run `kubectl get nodes -o wide` to find an EXTERNAL-IP (IP address).
+However, this time run `kubectl get nodes -o wide` to find an *EXTERNAL-IP* (IP address).
 You can pick any node.

 #### <a name="eks-cleanup"></a>Clean-up of resources

 ##### Undeploy application

-From the `microcoffeeoncloud` top-level folder, run the following batch files (Windows!) in turn.
+From the `microcoffeeoncloud` top-level folder, run the following batch file.

-    undeploy-k8s-1-apps.bat
-    undeploy-k8s-2-servers.bat
-    undeploy-k8s-3-servers.bat
+    undeploy-k8s-all.bat

-:point_right: It is important to explicitly delete any services that have an associated EXTERNAL-IP value.
+:point_right: It is important to explicitly delete any services that have an associated *EXTERNAL-IP* value.
 These services are fronted by an Elastic Load Balancing load balancer, and you must delete them in Kubernetes to allow the load balancer and associated resources to be properly released.
 In Microcoffee, the `gateway` microservice offers a service of type LoadBalancer.

 ##### Delete cluster